PersonMeetup/personmeetup-web/src/blog/irvin-coffee-notes.md

 ---
 layout: layouts/post.njk
-title: Test Post
+title: Irvin's Assignment Research
+description: That late night helping Irvin with his assignment payed off in the end
+tags:
+  - pain
+date: 2021-11-03
 ---
-# Irvin's assignment research
+# Irvin's Assignment Research

 Imagine the scene; your relaxing after a long day of work when you get a call from one of your friends.
 You find out they have an assignment due tonight that they're just getting started on.
 Worst part is, you just watched a rabbit hole gateway video that morning that covers some of the assignment's material.

 Being blunt; a while back one of my friends on Discord called saying they needed to submit a clickbait article on brewing coffee by midnight.
 Not wanting to see them fail I got to work with them, brainstorming ideas for the article.
-It also helps that just that morning I watched [Tom Scott's collab with James Hoffmann](), so I ended up in a mini rabbit hole of YouTube coffee content.
+It also helps that just that morning I watched [Tom Scott's collab with James Hoffmann](#), so I ended up in a mini rabbit hole of YouTube coffee content.
 Perfect.

 ## Get yourself some WHOLE BEANS!